jdjchelp-jpg/fck-honey/README.md

 # fck-honey

-Detects Honey browser extension overlays so merchants can respond in real time.
+Open source lib for Merchants to detect if an end user has Honey browser extension installed

 ## Install (jsDelivr)